Best professional voicemail greetings for 2023

 If the holidays are approaching and you’re not sure how to professionally wish someone a Merry Christmas or Happy New Year, take a look at our blog post:

-Examples of sick leave professional voicemail greetings
+Sick leave professional voicemail greetings

 “Hi, you’ve reached [your name].
 I apologize for missing your call.
 I’m currently away on sick leave.
 Please leave a message and I will get back to you as soon as possible.
 Thank you for calling and have a great rest of the day.”